aziehe/aziehe/README.md

-- 👋 Hi, I’m @aziehe
+👋 Hi, I’m @aziehe
-- 👀 I’m interested in machine learning and signal processing.
+👀 I’m working at TU Berlin and I'm interested in machine learning and signal processing.

 <!---